 Dayton OH, Spring 2019 Tornadoes

-A BDM project located in Dayton, Ohio will help with the rebuilding efforts in the Miami Valley area.
-This site will be paused for the beginning of 2021 and is scheduled to open in April as the only BDM site open and will close at the end of October 2021.
+A BDM project located in Dayton, Ohio helps with the rebuilding efforts in the Miami Valley area.
+This site reopened in April 2021 as the only BDM site open and will close at the end of October 2021.
 This project was funded by grants from the Greater Dayton Disaster Relief Fund of The Dayton Foundation.